mafaldacf/Traffic-Analysis/README.md

 - 1.1.1.
 Keeping tcpdump running, start a telnet connection between VM3 and VM4 (username: seed, password: dees).
 Read the username and password of the user.
-Observe that username and password appear letter by letter in different packets .
+Observe that username and password appear letter by letter in different packets.
+Please notice that, some Telnet implementations send each keystroke as a separate packet and therefore, the password will not be clear despite still being there in plain text.
+See ["character at a time"](https://linux.die.net/man/1/telnet) to learn further.

         $ telnet <IP destination>